 Athletes have higher nutrition needs and often start their day with a bigger breakfast.
-When on the go, these balanced breakfasts for athletes will help support workouts and recovery.
+When on the go, these balanced breakfasts for athletes and easy meal prep breakfasts will help support workouts and recovery.

 One thing that has been a common theme among clients this year has been a lack of motivation for breakfast.
 Breakfast, it seems, is becoming monotonous and boring and people want new ideas.

 And when we’re talking about active individuals, there is a high need for eating in the morning.

 Sometimes a high energy breakfast is just what we need, but with a lack of time or energy, what’s an athlete to do?

 A healthy breakfast is vital for an athletes’ performance and energy maintenance not only throughout the workout but throughout the day.
 Any sample meal plan for marathon training will emphasize breakfast – it’s a must.

 There are several benefits to athletes for eating breakfast: